forthtemple/openworldthreejs/README.md

 ![alt tag](http://secondtemple.org/screenshots/exportjsonsmall.jpg)

 **Server**
 The server is written in PHP and MySQL.
 MySQL is used to hold the player positions and also includes messaging.
 Every second a player polls the server giving the server via json the players position.
 In return the server gives player positions in the players vicinity and also any messages from players.
+There is tests for player abuse, such as polling much more often or giving false positions, but this could easily be added in the future.

 *Installation*
 1. From the distribution copy the server directory to your host that has PHP and MySQL.
 It should be the same directory as your index.html file.
 Eg